-Documentation of the public process will be presented to the Board of Commissioners in October and can be made available to HUD upon request.
+Documentation of the public process was be presented to the Board of Commissioners on October 7, 2024 and can be made available to HUD upon request.

 C. Planned and ongoing evaluations

 SHA is not currently engaged in any third-party agency-wide evaluations of its MTW program.
 No external MTW evaluations are planned for 2025.